We have left the glitz, glamour, and opulence of Dubai, and spent the night flying via Kenya to Uganda.

-Lack of medical care and doctors meant so many just had amputation.
+Lack of medical care and doctors meant so many just had an amputation.

-I had no sleep in nearly 48 hours and was a mess, but nothing compared to what these children suffered.
+I had no sleep for nearly 48 hours and was a mess, but nothing compared to what these children suffered.

-A lot of the surgery is funded through aid care and donations – very, very few patients were here because there family could afford to pay – because they just can’t pay, and don’t have the money – so this is a great place to see where donations really help hospitals.
+A lot of the surgery is funded through aid care and donations – very, very few patients were here because their families could afford to pay – because they just can’t pay, and don’t have the money – so this is a great place to see where donations really help hospitals.

 Then we saw kids with deformed and missing limbs, helping other kids.